ganyicz/bond/docs/index.md

 php artisan bond:install
 ```

-You can also install the VS Code extension for Bond, which provides syntax highlighting, autocompletion and error checking.
-[See it in the marketplace](https://marketplace.visualstudio.com).
+You can also install the [VS Code extension for Bond](https://marketplace.visualstudio.com), which provides syntax highlighting, autocompletion and error checking.

 ## Basic example